ethan-cheong/ethan-cheong.github.io/_posts/2020-12-22-love-songs-NLP.md

 We see that October has the most number of top 100 hits - however, this doesn't necessarily mean October is the best month to release songs!
 It's also possible that prolific artists like to release their albums in October.

 Next, I decided to perform visualizations with the words themselves.
-Using the `tidytext` library, we can convert the dataset to a 'tidy' format - that is, with each individual word occupying a row.
+Using the `tidytext` package, we can convert the dataset to a 'tidy' format - that is, with each individual word occupying a row.
 {% highlight R %}
 {% raw %}
-library(tidytext)  # library to convert words to 'tidy' format library(lexicon)   # lexicons used for filtering words
+library(tidytext)  # package to convert words to 'tidy' format library(lexicon)   # lexicons used for filtering words

 song.data.tidy <- song.data.explore %>%